john-ee/Slideshow-Generator-App/README.md

-# Slideshow-Generator-App
+# Slideshow Generator App
-A web app you can host powered by the slideshow generator bash script.
+A self hosted web app to generate slideshows from your personal picture gallery powered by the bash script [Local Slideshow Generator](https://github.com/john-ee/Local-Slideshow-Generator)